Stewardship

 Most problems don't appear on install day.
 They appear weeks or months later — invasive species moving in, a planting struggling in unexpected shade, deer browsing new growth.
 These are small issues with simple fixes, but only if someone who knows the site catches them early.
 Left unnoticed, they become expensive.

-The responsibility for the landscape shouldn't disappear the moment the truck leaves.
+The responsibility for the landscape shouldn't disappear the moment I pack up and leave the site.

 Gardening for life